 As filter feeders, shellfish like oysters and mussels accumulate particles from surrounding waterways.
-Following high-risk events such as heavy rainfall, harmful algal blooms, or shellfish disease outbreaks in the estuary, regulators like the NSW Food Authority implement precautionary harvest area closures to manage potential food safety risks.
+Following high-risk events such as heavy rainfall, harmful algal blooms (HABs), or shellfish disease outbreaks in the estuary, regulators like the NSW Food Authority implement precautionary harvest area closures to manage potential food safety risks.

 Shellfish farmers in Australia are not currently able to predict the likelihood of a harvest area closure due to these high-risk events.
 If farmers were aware of an imminent closure, they could take meaningful action such as harvesting early, or moving stock to lower risk areas of their lease to reduce mortality risk.

-This project will deliver estuary-specific models relating to shellfish growth, disease risk, harmful algal bloom risk, sources of contamination, and other factors influencing industry productivity.
-The project, led by researchers from The University of Technology Sydney and DPI Aquaculture Research, will continue working with NSW shellfish farmers from the previous project, and expand to include additional estuaries in NSW and WA.
+This project delivered estuary-specific models relating to shellfish growth, disease risk, HAB risk, sources of contamination, and other factors influencing industry productivity.
+The project, led by researchers from The University of Technology Sydney and DPI Aquaculture Research, built on the work from the first iteration of this project with NSW shellfish farmers, and expanded to include additional estuaries in NSW and WA.

-Each of the models will rely on measurements from real-time sensors developed by ICT International (NSW) and In Situ Marine Optics (WA), which will be deployed across a number of commercial estuaries in both states.
-The high frequency data collection will allow more accurate modelling of harvest area conditions, which will inform farm management decisions for the shellfish industry in these areas.
+Each of the models relied on measurements from real-time sensors developed by ICT International (NSW) and In Situ Marine Optics (WA), which were deployed across a number of commercial estuaries in both states.
+The high frequency data collection allowed more accurate modelling of harvest area conditions, which will inform farm management decisions for the shellfish industry in these areas.

 These estuary-specific models will be used in two ways: